marlietandoc/lol_analysis/README.md

 ![sample visualization](graphics/side_by_side.png)

 ## Visualizing champion mains as a network
 Another way to visualize this data is as a network.
-I visualized champions that had strong connections with other champions (were often mained together).
-Connections (white lines) indicate a strong relationship in how often champions are mained together.
-Because the network nodes (circles) are force-directed, the distance between champions indicate how often those champions are to be mained together.
-You can see communities that naturally emerge that seem to reflect champion playstyles (assassins cluster, support cluster, etc.).
-You can also see some neat connections between these communities such as the champions with pulls (Thresh/Blitz/Pyke) being frequently mained together.
+Below I visualized champions that had strong connections with other champions (were often mained together).
+Connections indicate a strong relationship between champions (those champions were frequently mained together).
+Because the network nodes (circles) are force-directed, the distance between champions also reflects how often those champions are to be mained together.
+You can see groups that  emerge from this mastery data which seem to reflect champion playstyles (e.g. assassins cluster, support cluster, etc.).
+You can also see some neat connections between these clusters such as the champions with pulls (Thresh/Blitz/Pyke) being frequently mained together.
 But with Pyke having more direct connections with the assassin cluster.

 ![sample visualization](graphics/network.png)